List of EastEnders characters introduced in 2005: Ritchie Scott

 In May 2014, Phil asks Ritchie to contact Ben in prison to convince him to see Phil and grant him a visiting order, but Ritchie tells Phil that Ben had been released from prison the previous month.
 In July, Ritchie gives Billy legal advice when he is accused of involvement in the murder of Lucy Beale (Hetti Bywater) (see Who Killed Lucy Beale?).
 She leaves when Phil advises him to implicate Lucy's twin brother Peter Beale (Ben Hardy) to draw attention away from himself.
 Ritchie is present when Billy gives his statement to the police and it is revealed that she knows the lead investigating officer, DI Samantha Keeble (Alison Newman).
 Billy ignores the advice and tells the truth and Ritchie tells him that he has implicated himself as a prime suspect in the investigation.
 In August, Ritchie appears in an online clip, representing Jay Brown (Jamie Borthwick) whilst he is questioned by Keeble in connection with a robbery.
 The following day, Ritchie visits Phil and Sharon and explains that the robbery Jay is suspected of was committed the night Lucy was killed.
 She also reveals that there was another boy present during the robbery who matches Ben's description.
 Phil later meets Ritchie outside the police station and she reveals that she has found out the address of the witness who identified Jay and Phil tells her to visit him, whilst he gives Jay an alibi.

 In January 2015, Ritchie appears when Phil is charged with attempting to murder his cousin Ronnie Mitchell (Samantha Womack) by cutting the breaks on her car.
 Ritchie informs Phil's family of the charges against him and tells Sharon that Phil wants her to visit him in prison.
-The following day, Ritchie refuses to help the Mitchells further as she hasn't been paid and offers to pass Phil's case files to another solicitor, which angers Sharon who accuses Ritchie of being disloyal.
+The following day, Ritchie refuses to help the Mitchells further, as she has not been paid, and offers to pass Phil's case files to another solicitor; this angers Sharon, who accuses Ritchie of being disloyal.
 Two weeks later, Sharon contacts Ritchie and convinces her to take on Phil's case again after promising to come up with the money Ritchie is owed.

 In April, Phil meets up with Ritchie after stealing her client book from her office.
 He threatens to reveal her criminal clients if she does not clear the Mitchell's debt with her.
 Ritchie reluctantly agrees to Phil's demands and he gives her the client book back.
 Phil then hires her to represent Dot Branning (June Brown) when she is accused of murdering her son Nick Cotton (John Altman), and she also helps Phil track down Sharon's birth father.
 She also gives Phil information about Vincent Hubbard (Richard Blackwood).